Hutsulka Ksenya: Creative group

 Producers — Olena Demyanenko and Dmytro Tomashpolsky.

 Production

 Estimate

 Hutsulka Ksenya became one of the winners of the ninth competitive selection of the State Enterprise.
 The share of financing Derzhkino — ₴ 23.9 million from total estimate in ₴ 47.8 million.

 Film

 The shooting pavilion took place at the Kyiv film studio named Dovzhenko on specially built 15 objects.
-Nature shooting for the film took place in the Carpathians and in Zhytomyr region.
+Nature shooting for the film took place in the Carpathians and in the Zhytomyr region.

 Soundtrack

 Lyrics and music for the film soundtrack wrote and accomplished the Kyiv Music Group “Dakh Daughters” and other performers.

 Release

 The film came out in a wide Ukrainian rental on March 7, 2019, Distributor — B&H. The film came out on the Takflix Vod platform on February 27, 2020.

 The tape received approvals from Ukrainian film critics.

 Awards

 On July 1, 2019, the film won the Grand Prix of the festival “Mt.
 Fuji — Atami International Film & VR Festival”, which takes place in Japan.

 At the IV Golden Whirlwind Film Awards, held on May 3, 2020, in the online show mode, the film was presented in nine nominations (sharing 2-3 places with the film “My thoughts are quiet” and skipping ahead of the film “Home” — 11 nominations).
 He won two nominations — “Golden Whirlwind Award for Best Composer” (Timur Polyansky, Dakh Daughters Freak Cabaret) and “Best Song” (“Mermaid Mavka”, Dakh Daughters Freak Cabaret).